 “Their cause must be our cause too,”Johnson said.
 “Because it is not just Negroes, but really it is all of us, who must overcome the crippling legacy of bigotry and injustice.
 And we shall overcome.”

-The speech was delivered eight days after racial violence erupted in Selma, Alabama.
-Civil rights leader John Lewis and over 500 marchers were attacked while planning a march from Selma to Montgomery to register African Americans to vote.
+The speech was delivered eight days after violence erupted in Selma, Alabama.
+Civil rights leader John Lewis and over 500 peaceful marchers were attacked while planning a march from Selma to Montgomery to register African Americans to vote.
 The police violence that erupted resulted in the death of a King supporter, a white Unitarian Minister from Boston named James J. Reeb.
 Television news coverage of the event galvanized voting rights supporters in Congress.

 A second attempt to march to Montgomery was also blocked by police.
 It took Federal intervention with the “federalizing” of the Alabama national guard and the addition of over 2,000 other guards to allow the march to begin.